 Travelrest NEST Ultimate

 The Travelrest NEST Ultimate just may be the ultimate in comfort for a travel pillow.
-This memory foam option provides solid cranium support and eases any strain on your neck regardless of whether you are a lay-back, side, or leaning-forward type of sleeper.
+This memory foam option provides solid head support and eases any strain on your neck regardless of whether you are a lay-back, side, or leaning-forward type of sleeper.
 This high-sided, U-shaped pillow is contoured to both your shoulders and the nape of your neck.
-And when you weight the back of the pillow with your head, this specific design actually pulls the arms comfortably inward around your neck, offering increased support for those of us with bobblehead issues.
+And when you weight the back of the pillow with your head, this specific design actually pulls the arms comfortably inward around your neck, offering increased support for bobblehead issues.
 The removable, machine-washable cover is a blend of polyester and spandex, offering a velvety next-to-skin feel that makes you want to snuggle up with this pillow on long trips.

 While the plush NEST Ultimate is a dream to sleep on, it is more of a nightmare to pack.
 The supportive memory foam that makes this travel pillow so comfortable needs to be squeezed, stuffed, folded, and compressed to fit in the included stuff sack.
 Based on our experience, it's easier to roll up this pillow than fold and stuff it.
-Unlike other memory foam options, this one doesn't include straps to secure to a headrest.
+Unlike other memory foam options, this one doesn't include straps to secure it to a headrest.
 Fortunately, it is much less likely to slip out of place than other comparable products, so you can rest easy on your next trip knowing that you chose the most comfortable travel pillow we've tested.

 Perfect for Tray Tables